srivats0603/Algos_Practice/README.md

 "missing_number.py" - Given a set of unique n-1 numbers from 0 to n, this algo identifies the missing number

 "multipy_string.py" - Given two integers in form of strings, this multiplies and returns an integer without explicit string to integer conversion.

+"remv_adjacent_duplicates.py" - This class has a set of two methods to remove all the adjacent duplicates from a string.
+Description in leetcode -1047.

 "remv_duplicates.py" - Given a sorted array, this algo removes the duplicates in-place such that each element appear only once and returns the new length.